mponce0/Visualize.CRAN.Downloads/README.md

 ### Implementation
 It utilizes the `cranlogs` package for accessing the data of the downloads and the `plotly` package for generating interactive visualizations.
+The basic (static) plots are generated employing R basic capabilities.

 The user can specify different ways to display the information: in a classic (static) plot, an interactive representation, and/or a combined figure comparing different packages.
-It is possible to specify several packages at the same time, and select the type of out come to be produced.
+It is possible to specify several packages at the same time, and select the type of outcome to be produced.

 ## Examples